 At least 400 of these rare syndromes include hearing loss as a symptom, according to BabyHearing.org.
 They can lead to different types of hearing loss, the main types being sensorineural and conductive.

 The degree of loss can vary widely from person to person.
 For some people, hearing aids will be sufficient.
 For others, cochlear implants and/or learning speechreading and American Sign Language will be recommended.
 In many cases, a rare disease can cause multiple anatomical and functional changes in the ears, requiring surgery.

-Edith Veitch, now 17, was 10 when an audiologist diagnosed her hearing loss and fitted her with aids.
+Edith Veitch was 10 when an audiologist diagnosed childhood hearing loss and fitted her with aids.

 Eventually her family learned that Edith has Myhre syndrome, a rare disorder of the connective tissue.
 Fortunately, as with many rare diseases, hearing aids have been an effective treatment.